wp-plugins/weekly-class-schedule/readme.txt

   database in order to add entries to the schedule

 == Changelog ==
+= 1.2.3 =
+* Fixed issue where text would not appear above the schedule.
+* Fixed issue where the schedule appears above the header when using Simple Facebook Connect plugin.
+* NOTICE: This update changes the way the shortcode is being printed and may affect the schedule styling.

 = 1.2.2 =
 * Added "Today's Classes" widget